-If you want to know more about Douro International Natural Park, please read our Travel guide of 2 days to Douro International Natural Park.
+If you want to know more about Douro International Natural Park, please read my Travel guide of 2 days to Douro International Natural Park.

-Once in Porto, you’ll have many hotels to choose from so you should read our article on the best hotels in Porto.
-Our suggestion is that you choose a hotel close to or in the historic centre so that you don’t have to spend too much time in public transportation.
+Once in Porto, you’ll have many hotels to choose from so you should read my article on the best hotels in Porto.
+My suggestion is that you choose a hotel close to or in the historic centre so that you don’t have to spend too much time in public transportation.

 Tip: If you have rented a car, take the opportunity to return it once you arrive to Porto in order to save some money for the remaining days in this city.